 Some will disagree with me.
 That is okay.
 If you feel that it is enough for a belief to work for you and yours, then be released from the fourth filter.
 Personally, part of the validation of my faith is whether or not it is transferable across cultural, political, economic, and social lines: Does it have the power to do for others what it has done for me?

 Objectors might say, “It doesn’t have to.
 It’s enough for a philosophy to empower us to be more compassionate human beings who use our resources to help others, and for everyone else to find whatever path works for them.”
-That argument, however, returns us to the previous discussiodifferent facesn on pluralism…
+That argument, however, returns us to the previous discussion on pluralism…

 For most Theists, faith is more than a good idea to try on for size, sometimes outgrow, and occasionally trade in.
 Faith is eternal.
 Theists do not think of their faith as regional anomalies but rather as universal realities.
 As a Christian monotheist, my faith is bound to a God who loves each soul on the planet.
 Therefore, it makes sense to me that my faith—if valid—should have something of substance to say and something of power to give someone besides me. (to be continued)